motet-a/blih-gui/README.md

 #### Production

-Create a new directory with minified files and clean Developpement tools
+Create a new directory with minified files and clean developpement tools

 ```sh
 gulp build